 How to Attract Nuthatches

-The key to attracting any bird is to meet the bird's basic needs for food, water, shelter and nesting sites.
+The key to attracting any bird is to meet the bird's basic needs for food, water, shelter, and nesting sites.
 Backyard birders can easily do this for nuthatches when they consider these birds' specific needs.

 - Food: Nuthatches are primarily insectivorous, but they will easily visit bird feeders for nuts, sunflower seeds, mealworms, suet and peanut butter, particularly in fall and winter.
 Learn how to offer suet to backyard birds and add peanut feeders to the buffet, and nuthatches will happily become regular guests.
 Growing sunflowers or adding trees that provide natural nuts such as acorns, hazelnuts, beechnuts or hickory nuts is a great way to offer natural food sources for these birds as well.
 Evergreen trees are a nuthatch favorite for their seeds, and minimizing insecticides ensures a ready supply of protein-rich insects for the birds to eat.

-- Shelter: Birds need shelter at night and to stay protected from foul weather.
+- Shelter: Birds need shelter at night and to stay protected from the foul weather.
 Nuthatches will readily use cavities, so providing bird roost boxes can give these small birds a safe, comfortable place to rest.
 Dead trees should be left intact as much as possible to the birds can take advantage of natural cavities as well.
 On warmer nights, both coniferous and deciduous trees can provide adequate shelter for all types of nuthatches to stay safe, though larger, taller and more mature trees are preferred.

-- Nesting Sites: Watching a pair of nuthatches raise their brood of tiny chicks is a treat, and providing good nesting sites can tempt these cavity-nesting birds become permanent residents.
-Birders who take steps to attract woodpeckers may find nuthatches moving in to old woodpecker holes, so older trees and hollow snags should be left intact.
-Nuthatches will also live in bird houses, if the entrance hole and overall bird house dimensions are favorable.
+- Nesting Sites: Watching a pair of nuthatches raise their brood of tiny chicks is a treat, and providing good nesting sites can tempt these cavity-nesting birds to become permanent residents.
+Birders who take steps to attract woodpeckers may find nuthatches moving into old woodpecker holes, so older trees and hollow snags should be left intact.
+Nuthatches will also live in bird houses if the entrance hole and overall bird house dimensions are favorable.
 The box should be placed on a tree trunk high enough to help the birds feel secure, but it should also be protected from predators so the birds are not in danger.
 Providing nesting materials such as pet fur, fine grass or shredded bark and leaves can also convince nuthatches to stay nearby.